i81b4u/winroots/README.md

 `Update-MozillaAuthRoot.ps1` manages Windows' **Third-party Root Certification Authorities** store (`Cert:\LocalMachine\AuthRoot`) from curl's PEM conversion of Mozilla's CA store.
 This is a security-sensitive operation: certificates in this store can establish trust for TLS, code signing, Wi-Fi/VPN, proxy inspection, and internal services.

-The curl bundle is a conversion of Mozilla's store, not Mozilla's original trust database.
+The curl cacert bundle that is used by default is a conversion of Mozilla's store, not Mozilla's original trust database.
 In particular, it does not retain browser-specific constraints such as name constraints.
 See curl's [CA Extract documentation](https://curl.se/docs/caextract.html).

 ## Before you run it